 The excess of the purchase price over the fair value of the tangible and identifiable intangible assets acquired and liabilities assumed in the acquisition was allocated to goodwill.
-The value of the goodwill represents the value the Company expects to be created by enabling it to strategically expand our strengths in the areas of weapons system sustainment, C5ISR, military preset/reset and foreign military sales.
+The value of the goodwill represents the value the Company expects to be created by enabling it to strategically expand its strengths in the areas of weapons system sustainment, C5ISR, military preset/reset and foreign military sales.
 It will also enable the Company to realize significant cross selling opportunities, pursue new and larger contracts and increase its sales of higher margin, fixed price products.

 Upon completion of the Gichner Transaction, the Company deposited \$8.1 million of the purchase price into an escrow account as security for Gichner's indemnification obligations as set forth in the Purchase Agreement.
 In addition, the Purchase Agreement provides that the purchase price will be (i) increased on a dollar for dollar basis if the working capital on the closing date (as defined in the purchase agreement) exceeds \$17.5 million or (ii) decreased on a dollar for dollar basis if the working capital is less than \$17.1 million.
-The estimated adjustment to the purchase price cannot be estimated as the Company and Gichner have not yet agreed as to whether any working capital adjustments may be necessary.
+The Company and Altus Capital Partners, Inc., the seller's representative under the Purchase Agreement (the "Seller's Representative") have agreed to a working capital adjustment of \$0.3 million owed to the Company.
+The Seller's Representative is disputing an additional working capital adjustment of \$0.9 million that the Company believes it is entitled to.